oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-main-principles-of-clean-architecture/rule.md

 This results in an architecture and design that is:

 - **Independent of Frameworks** - *Core should not be dependent on external frameworks such as Entity Framework*
-- **Testable** -*The logic within Core can be tested independently of anything external, such as UI, databases, servers.
+- **Testable **-*The logic within Core can be tested independently of anything external, such as UI, databases, servers.
 Without external dependencies, the tests are very simple to write.*
 - **Independent of UI** - *It is easy to swap out the Web UI for a Console UI, or Angular for Vue.
 Logic is contained within Core, so changing the UI will not impact logic.*
 - **Independent of Database **-** ***Initially you might choose SQL Server or Oracle, but soon we will all be switching to Cosmos DB*
-- **Independent of anything agency** -** ***Core simply doesn't know anything about the outside world*
+- **Independent of anything agency **-** ***Core simply doesn't know anything about the outside world*

-While the design in the above figure only includes three circles, you may need more - just think of this as a starting point.
+While the design in the above​ figure only includes three circles, you may need more - just think of this as a starting point.

-### References
+### ​References

 - [The Clean Architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 - [Clean architecture](https://docs.microsoft.com/en-us/dotnet/standard/modern-web-apps-azure-architecture/common-web-application-architectures#clean-architecture)